OpenBB-finance/OpenBB/website/content/SDK/forecast/brnn/_index.rst

     n_rnn_layers: *int*
             Number of layers in the RNN module.
 Defaults to 1.
     dropout: *float*
-        Fraction of neurons afected by Dropout.
+        Fraction of neurons affected by Dropout.
 Defaults to 0.0.
     batch_size: *int*
         Number of time series (input and output sequences) used in each training pass.
 Defaults to 32.
     n_epochs: *int*